WordPress Alternatives for Small Businesses in 2026

 When Other Options Make More Sense

-- Pick Squarespace if you have a simple brochure site, rarely update it, and don't care about PageSpeed scores.
+Pick Squarespace if you have a simple brochure site, rarely update it, and where PageSpeed is not a primary concern.

 Not Sure Which Is Right for You?